Nicholas Hoult: Early life

-Nicholas Caradoc Hoult was born on 7 December 1989 in Wokingham, Berkshire, to Glenis (née Brown), a piano teacher, and Roger Hoult, a commercial pilot.
-His middle name, Caradoc (pronounced /ka.ˈrɑː.dɔk/), is Welsh and translates to "The Beloved One".
-His paternal grand-aunt was Dame Anna Neagle, a stage and film actress active in the 1930s and 1940s.
-He has three siblings: an elder brother who is a United States–based biology student; and two sisters, both of whom are actresses.
-Hoult spent most of his childhood at his family's residence in Sindlesham, an estate village in the borough of Wokingham.
-His older siblings were interested in acting and dancing from an early age, taking classes and attending auditions.
-As a child, he began accompanying them and developed his own interest in acting.
-He discussed his childhood and his relationship with his siblings in a 2011 interview with The Guardian saying, "[we were] pretty outdoorsy normal kids running around in the garden and making tree houses ... it was very normal".
+Nicholas Caradoc Hoult was born on December 7, 1989, in Wokingham, Berkshire, England, to Glenis (née Brown), a piano teacher, and Roger Hoult, a commercial pilot.
+His middle name, Caradoc (pronounced /ka.ˈra.dɔk/), originates from Middle Welsh and translates to "beloved one."
+His paternal great-aunt, Anna Neagle, was a renowned stage and film actress, celebrated during the 1930s and 1940s.
+Hoult has three siblings: an older brother and two sisters.

+Hoult spent much of his early years in the village of Sindlesham, located in the borough of Wokingham, where his family lived on a quiet estate.
+His older siblings were passionate about acting and dancing from a young age, participating in classes and auditions.
+As a child, Hoult often accompanied them to these events, which sparked his own interest in acting.
+Reflecting on his childhood in a 2011 interview with The Guardian, he described his upbringing as "pretty outdoorsy" and "normal," noting that he and his siblings enjoyed "running around in the garden and making tree houses."